IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

 Returns the position of the player with the `username` passed.

 !!! info
-    Only the players in the same dimitions as the detector can be detected.
+    If config value `playerDetMultiDimensional` is false (the default value), only the players in the same dimension as the detector can be detected.
-    Maybe will add a config for enable cross dimensions later.

 #### Properties